Rajnayak0/IP-OSINT/README.md

 If you'd like to contribute to this project, you can:

-* Suggest new tools or categories to include.
+* Suggest new tools or categories to include..
 * Improve the descriptions of existing tools.
 * Report any broken links or issues.
 * Contribute code enhancements (e.g., more advanced analysis features - with careful consideration of website terms of service).